krystiangaleczka-tech/beautysalonapp/INITIAL.md

 <<<<<<< HEAD
 Build a comprehensive beauty salon management application for Mario's 4-person salon team using enterprise-grade technology stack: Django 5.2 LTS with Django-Ninja for high-performance API endpoints, React 18 with TypeScript 5.9 for type-safe frontend development, and PostgreSQL 17 for robust data persistence.
 =======
-Build a comprehensive beauty salon management application for Mario's 4-person salon team using enterprise-grade technology stack: Django 5.2 LTS with Django-Ninja for high-performance API endpoints, React 19 with TypeScript 5.9 for type-safe frontend development, and PostgreSQL 17 for robust data persistence.
->>>>>>> 929117a2a2c6f2d0ffff7d4a41d856af7788d504

 The system implements enterprise security with multi-role authentication (owner, manager, stylist, receptionist), Redis 7 clustering for performance optimization, and full containerization via Docker Compose for scalable deployment.